Ropinirole (SKF-101468)

 Therapeutic Uses

-Requip is indicated for the treatment of Parkinson's disease. /Included in US product label/
+Requip is indicated for the treatment of Parkinson's disease. /US Product Label Contains/

-Requip is indicated for the treatment of moderate-to-severe primary Restless Legs Syndrome (RLS). /Included in US product label/
+Requip is indicated for the treatment of moderate to severe primary restless legs syndrome (RLS). /US product label contains/

-For more Therapeutic Uses (Complete) data for ROPINIROLE (7 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of ropinirole (ROPINIROLE) (out of 7), please visit the HSDB record page.

 Drug Warnings

-Postmarketing reports indicate that patients may experience new or worsening mental status and behavioral changes, which may be severe, including psychotic-like behavior during treatment with Requip or after starting or increasing the dose of Requip.
-Other drugs prescribed to improve the symptoms of Parkinson's disease can have similar effects on thinking and behavior.
-This abnormal thinking and behavior can consist of one or more of a variety of manifestations including paranoid ideation, delusions, hallucinations, confusion, psychotic-like behavior, disorientation, aggressive behavior, agitation, and delirium.
+Post-marketing reports indicate that new or worsening changes in mental status and behavior, including psychotic-like behaviors, may occur during treatment with Requip or after starting or increasing the dose of Requip.
+These changes may be serious.
+Other medications used to improve symptoms of Parkinson's disease may also have similar effects on thought and behavior.
+Such abnormal thought and behavior may include one or more manifestations such as delusional ideas, illusions, hallucinations, confusion, psychotic-like behaviors, disorientation, aggressive behavior, agitation, and delirium.

-Patients with a major psychotic disorder should ordinarily not be treated with Requip because of the risk of exacerbating the psychosis.
-In addition, certain medications used to treat psychosis may exacerbate the symptoms of Parkinson's disease and may decrease the effectiveness of Requip.
+Ropinirole (Requip) should generally not be used to treat patients with severe psychosis due to the risk of exacerbating psychosis.
+Additionally, some medications used to treat psychosis may worsen symptoms of Parkinson's disease and may reduce the effectiveness of ropinirole.

 *注: 文献方法仅供参考, InvivoChem并未独立验证这些方法的准确性